Archimedes' principle for Brownian liquid: Examples of macroscopic effects

 then we choose the smallest $k$ with this property and let

-Then \eqref{eq:j19.2} holds with $\delta_1 = \rho$.
+Then (\ref{eq:j19.2}) holds with $\delta_1 = \rho$.

-Suppose from now on that there are no $z$ and $k$ satisfying \eqref{eq:o11.1}.
-Informally speaking, this implies that the disc configuration represented by $\bx$ has a density bounded below by some absolute constant $c_1>0$.
+\textit{Case $2$}.
+In this case, we suppose that there are no $z$ and $k$ satisfying (\ref{eq:o11.1}).
+Informally speaking, this implies that the disc configuration represented by~${\mathbf x}$ has a density bounded below by some absolute constant $c_1>0$.
 We will now make this assertion precise.
 Consider a square

-and assume that $Q\subset D$ and $r_2 + 3 \rho \leq \sup_{k=2, \dots, N} x^k_1$.
-We have assumed that there are no $z$ and $k$ satisfying \eqref{eq:o11.1}, so $B((r_1 ,r_2) , \rho)$ must intersect at least one disc $S_k(x^k)$ with $2\leq k \leq N$.
-It follows that $S_k(x^k) \subset Q$ and, therefore, the area of $\left(\bigcup_{2\leq k \leq N} S_k(x^k) \right) \cap Q$ is greater than or equal to $c_1 := \pi / 36$ times the area of $Q$.
+and assume that $Q\subset D$ and $r_1 + 3 \rho\leq\max_{k=2,\ldots, N} x^k_1$.
+We have assumed that there are no $z$ and $k$ satisfying (\ref{eq:o11.1}) so $B((r_1 ,r_2) , \rho)$ must intersect at least one disc $S_k(x^k)$ with $2\leq k \leq N$.
+It follows that $S_k(x^k) \subset Q$ and, therefore, the area of $(\bigcup_{2\leq k \leq N} S_k(x^k) ) \cap Q$ is greater than or equal to $c_1 := \pi/ 36$ times the area of $Q$.

-We have assumed that $\rho^2 N\sqrt{12}< \beta$ so $ \sup_{k=2, \dots, N} x^k_1 < \beta_1$, for some $\beta_1(\beta,c_1)< \infty$.
+We have assumed that $\rho^2 N\sqrt{12}< \beta$ so $ \max_{k=2,\ldots, N} x^k_1 < \beta_1$ for some $\beta_1 = \beta_1(\beta)< \infty$.

-Let $D_1 = (0,2 \beta_1) \times (-1,1)$ and $D_2 = D_1 \setminus S_1(x^1)$.
-For $0<b<2\beta_1$, define $D_2^b := \{(x_1,x_2) \in D_2: x_1 < b\}$.
-An upper estimate of the length of $\prt D_2^b$ is $c_2 := \pi + 4 + 4\beta_1$.
-Let $D^b_3= D^b_3(\rho) = \{x \in D^b_2: \dist(x , \prt D^b_2)< 2\rho\}$ and $D^b_4= D^b_4(\rho) = \{x \in (D^b_2)^c: \dist(x , \prt D^b_2)< 2\rho\}$.
-We have $|D_3^b| \leq 4\rho c_2 $ and $|D_4^b| \leq 4\rho c_2 $ for small $\rho$.
+Let $D_1 = (0,2 \beta_1) \times(-1,1)$ and $D_2 = D_1 \setminus S_1(x^1)$.
+For $0<b<2\beta_1$, define $D_2^b := \{(x_1,x_2) \in D_2\dvtx x_1 < b\}$.
+An upper estimate of the length of $\prt D_2^b$ is $c_2 := \pi+ 4 + 4\beta_1$.
+Let $D^b_3= D^b_3(\rho) = \{x \in D^b_2\dvtx \dist(x , \prt D^b_2)< 2\rho\}$ and $D^b_4= D^b_4(\rho) = \{x \in(D^b_2)^c\dvtx \dist(x , \prt D^b_2)< 2\rho\}$.
+We have $|D_3^b| \leq4\rho c_2 $ and $|D_4^b| \leq4\rho c_2 $ for small~$\rho$.
 Hence, the number $N_1 = N_1(b)$ of discs of radius $\rho$ in the honeycomb packing in $D^b_2$ satisfies

-We cannot pack $N_1$ discs in $D_2^{b_1}$, if $|D^{b_1}_2| \leq |D^b_2| - 9\rho c_2$.
-If $\rho$ is small then this condition follows from $b - b_1 \geq 9\rho c_2$.
-So in any configuration of $N_1$ discs in $D_2$, the $N_1$-th disc from the bottom will be at most $9\rho c_2$ units below the position of the $N_1$-th disc from the bottom in the honeycomb packing of $D_2$.
+We cannot pack $N_1$ discs in $D_2^{b_1}$ if $|D^{b_1}_2| \leq |D^b_2| - 9\rho c_2$.
+If $\rho$ is small then this condition follows from $b - b_1 \geq9\rho c_2$.
+So in any configuration of $N_1$ discs in $D_2$, the $N_1$th disc from the bottom will be at most $9\rho c_2$ units below the position of the $N_1$th disc from the bottom in the honeycomb packing of $D_2$.